aws-samples/amazon-personalize-samples/next_steps/operations/ml_ops/README.md

 # Getting Started

 ML Ops is gaining a lot of popularity.
 This example showcases a key piece you can use to construct your automation pipeline.
-As we can see in the following architecture diagram, you will be deploying an AWS Step Funciton Workflow containing AWS Lambda functions that call Amazon S3, Amazon Personalize, and Amazon SNS APIs.
+As we can see in the following architecture diagram, you will be deploying an AWS Step Function Workflow containing AWS Lambda functions that call Amazon S3, Amazon Personalize, and Amazon SNS APIs.

 This package contains the source code of a Step Functions pipeline that is able to perform